 Below are examples of real-time hazard detection by the system:

-Before running the application, you need to configure the system by specifying the details of the video streams and other parameters in a YAML configuration file.
-An example configuration file configuration.yaml
+Before running the application, you need to configure the system by specifying the details of the video streams and other parameters in a JSON configuration file.
+An example configuration file config/configuration.json

 should look like this: